labouz/NEPIP_NGA/1_vCtrl_wrkFlw/vCtrl_wrkFlw.md

 ### Next Time

-In our next workshop we will talk about reproducible research and making publicatio-ready docs in RMarkdown!
+In our next workshop we will talk about reproducible research and making publication-ready docs in RMarkdown!

 <br></br>